A child steadies a cardboard reel base with one hand and twists a craft-stick handle to pull a bean bag closer.

 Step 03

-Tie one end of the yarn to the craft stick and the other end to the bean bag.
+Tie one end of a piece of yarn around the middle of the craft stick and the other end to a beanbag.

 Step 04

-Place the base flat on a clear floor spot, unwind the yarn, and set the bean bag a few feet away.
+Place the base on the floor, unwind the yarn, and set the beanbag a few feet away.

 Step 05